 However, if you have someone in the same room, they may be disturbed by the noise and won’t be able to watch tv or focus on anything.
 If you row at lower intensity levels though, the sound from the TV is audible.
 But if you row at moderate or harder levels, you won’t be able to hear the audio clearly.

-Type of Resistance Used on Concept2
+Type of Resistance Used

-The Concept2 Model D and E both use air resistance.
+Both rower models use air resistance.
 Air resistance is a bit noisy as compared to water or magnetic resistance.
 The upside, however, is that the resistance increases as you row harder.
 So you can get the feeling of rowing on a river.

 Olympians and professional rowers prefer air resistance because of this characteristic.

 You don’t need to worry about the type of resistance when buying a Concept2 rower.
-Concept2 rowers are superior to almost every other rowing machine because of their performance and ability to hold value over years of use.
+These rowers are superior to almost every other rowing machine because of their performance and ability to hold value over years of use.

-Concept2 created the first ever rowing machine in 1981 to help athletes with their training.
+The company created the first ever rowing machine in 1981 to help athletes with their training.
 Since then, they have been the #1 brand in the rowing industry.

 The Damper Setting on Concept 2 Model D vs E